OLC-LOC-Bioinformatics/AzureStorage/README.md

 6. [`AzureTier`](https://olc-loc-bioinformatics.github.io/AzureStorage/set_tier/): set the storage tier of a file, folder, or an entire container from your Azure storage account
 7. [`AzureDelete`](https://olc-loc-bioinformatics.github.io/AzureStorage/delete/): delete a file, folder, or an entire container from your Azure storage account
 8. [`AzureAutomate`](https://olc-loc-bioinformatics.github.io/AzureStorage/automate/): run upload, sas, move, download, set_tier, and/or delete in batch
+9. [`AzureList`](https://olc-loc-bioinformatics.github.io/AzureStorage/list/): List and optionally filter containers and/or files in your Azure storage account

 ## License